extremenetworks/Integrations/CheckPoint/dips/README.md

     <port>514</port><!--the port on which the syslog is listening to-->
 ```
 * is_enabled needs to be true
-* ip is your XMC server
+* ip is your Site Engine server
 * port shoul be 514
 ```
   <filter filter_out_by_connection="true">